dimmyvi/tigress-sample-implementation/draft-tigress-sample-implementation.md

 # Introduction

-This document provides a sample implementation and threat model for it.
+This document provides a sample implementation and threat model for Tigress draft {{Tigress-00}}.

 # Conventions and Definitions